Alaa Abdel-Fattah, activist on hunger strike in Egypt prison, given "medical intervention," family told

 "We have and will continue to urge the Egyptian government to release political prisoners and undertake human rights-related legal reforms," the official added.

-The senior official said the White House remained concerned about Abdel-Fattah's case specifically, "and the reported condition of his health, and we have raised repeated concerns about his case and his conditions in detention with the government of Egypt."
+The senior official said the Biden administration remained concerned about Abdel-Fattah's case in particular, "and the reported condition of his health, and we have raised repeated concerns about his case and his conditions in detention with the government of Egypt."

 for more features.